Policies

 Cost Transfer Policy

-The purpose of this Policy is to ensure that Cost Transfers to and from Departmental Budgets and sponsored accounts take place according to the specified guidelines set forth in this Policy.
-The University recognizes that Cost Transfers are sometimes necessary to correct a bookkeeping or clerical cost misclassification in the original charges, and to allocate closely related work that may support more than one Sponsored Project.
-Frequent, late, or inadequately explained Cost Transfers raise serious questions about the propriety of the transfers and call internal controls into question.
-This may result in audit disallowances and monetary paybacks including penalties and fines.
+The purpose of this Policy is to ensure that cost transfers to and from departmental budgets and sponsored accounts take place according to the specified guidelines set forth in this Policy.
+The University recognizes that cost transfers are sometimes necessary to correct a bookkeeping or clerical cost misclassification in the original charges, and to allocate closely related work that may support more than one Sponsored Project.
+Frequent, late, or inadequately explained cost transfers raise serious questions about the propriety of the transfers and call internal controls into question which may result in audit disallowances and monetary paybacks including penalties and fines.